forestryio/forestry.io/hugo/content/docs/settings/content-sections.md

 weight: 1
 publishdate: 2018-07-24 00:00:00 -0400
 expirydate: 2030-01-01 04:00:00 +0000
-date: 2018-07-24 00:00:00 -0400
+date: 2018-07-25 00:00:00 -0400
 layout: single
 menu:
   docs:
-    parent: Config Files
+    parent: Settings & Configuration
-    weight: 1
+    weight: 3

 ---

-You can define which areas (folders) of your site contain editable content files by modifying the `sections` value in the `.forestry/settings.yml` configuration file.
+You can define which areas (folders) of your site contain editable content files via the `sections` parameter in your `.forestry/settings.yml` configuration file.

 A content section in Forestry is primarily defined by the path to the folder containing content files, and a glob to match against the contents of that folder.